xwp/engineering-best-practices/_includes/markdown/PHP.md

 * Do not use ```posts_per_page => -1```.

     This is a performance hazard.
 What if we have 100,000 posts?
 This could crash the site.
 If you are writing a widget, for example, and just want to grab all of a custom post type, determine a reasonable upper limit for your situation.
+See [VIP requirement](https://vip.wordpress.com/documentation/code-review-what-we-look-for/#no-limit-queries).

     ```php
     <?php